Helping give Bounce Back a voice.

 Bounce Back is designed to reduce the effects of alcohol on the body.
-It is not a hangover cure – or at least we can’t say that!
-So how do you give a voice to a product that can’t say everything it wants to?
+But, and this is a big but, it’s not a hangover cure – or at least we weren’t allowed to say it is.

 The brief.